ZachGrammer/BattingAveragePredictor/README.md

 # Expected Batting Average Predictor
-This project currently has two parts.
-The first part will allow the user to input an MLB player's MLBID and will return that player's batting average on balls in play.
-The second part is a machine learning model that will predict a player's batting average on balls in play based on how the ball was hit.
+This project has two programs.
+The first program, DataCleaningAndTesting, contains the Jupyter Notebook file that I used to clean my data and test which machine-learning model was the most efficient for this project.
+The second program is a Shiny Application written in Python that allows the user to input a batter's MLBID number and receive what my program expects that player's batting average to be.